NVIDIA/NVFlare/README.md

 ```console
 $ bye
 ```
-You can use poc command to shutdown clients and server
+You can use poc command to shut down clients and server

 ```shell
 $ nvflare poc --stop